system76/docs/content/Minecraft-Server-Hosting.md

 *Please note not all of these commands will output something.*

 ## Make The Mincraft Group & User & Minecraft Direcory
-The Minecraft server will make a lot of files for the world, settings, plugins, and other resourses.
-The following commands are to make the directory for the servers to exsist in.
+The Minecraft server will make a lot of files for the world, settings, plugins, and other resources.
+The following commands are to make the directory for the servers to exist in.
 We will want to make a group and a user for the server to operate in and use.
-We will need to then make a directory files to live in and make sure that the new server user has ownership on the direcory.
+We will need to then make a directory file to live in and make sure that the new server user has ownership of the directory.

 ```bash
 sudo addgroup mchost